-Error Number Message Text Table Number Table Usage Limit T4B ScriptPlex (subscripted reference entries) 65534 T4C ScriptRef (subscripted references) 65534 T4D ScriptTemp (subscript temporaries) T4E Segment (Procedure Division segments) 65534 T4F SortMergeBlock (SORT and MERGE statements) T50 SourceTemp (input source character temporaries) T51 SpecialRegister (special register references) 65534 T52 Symbol (user-defined word temporaries) T53 SystemNames (implementor-names) 65534 T54 TableIndex (INDEXED BY phrases of OCCURS clauses) T55 TableKey (KEY phrases of OCCURS clauses) 65534 T56 Table (OCCURS clauses) 65534 T57 UndefinedProcedure (undefined procedure references) T58 UsingID (Procedure Division header USING list) 256 T59 Work (compiler data stack) 65534 2 Table me emory overflow, T nn message .
-1 The program has exceeded the available workspace when adding information to the indicated compiler table.
-Increase the amount of user space available to the compiler with the W Option, reduce the program size by dividing the program into a main program with multiple subprograms or by using segmentation, or use short data-names.
+Error Number Message Text Table Number Table Usage Limit T4B ScriptPlex (subscripted reference entries) 65534 T4C ScriptRef (subscripted references) 65534 T4D ScriptTemp (subscript temporaries) T4E Segment (Procedure Division segments) 65534 T4F SortMergeBlock (SORT and MERGE statements) T50 SourceTemp (input source character temporaries) T51 SpecialRegister (special register references) 65534 T52 Symbol (user-defined word temporaries) T53 SystemNames (implementor-names) 65534 T54 TableIndex (INDEXED BY phrases of OCCURS clauses) T55 TableKey (KEY phrases of OCCURS clauses) 65534 T56 Table (OCCURS clauses) 65534 T57 UndefinedProcedure (undefined procedure references) T58 UsingID (Procedure Division header USING list) 256 T59 Work (compiler data stack) 65534 2 Table memory overflow, T nn message .
+The program has exceeded the available workspace when adding information to the indicated compiler table.
+Increase the amount of user space available to the compiler with the W Option, reduce the program size by dividing the program into a main program with multiple subprograms or by using segmentation, or use shorter data-names.
 The values of nn are listed as table numbers, and the values for message are listed table usage in the table provided above for error number 1.
-Note that the table list not necessarily one of the tables causing the problem; it may simply be the table by le to the rogram into or use shorter e are listed as ne table listed is increased in size when the operating system refuses to provide more memory to the compiler.
+Note that the table lists not necessarily one of the tables causing the problem; it may simply be the table be increased in size when the operating system refuses to provide more memory to the compiler.
 3 Program data or code overflow.
 The program exceeded an internal compiler limit.
 The listing file shows whether a data or procedure overflow occurred.
 One of the object sections has run out of space.
-Segmenting the program or dividing it into a main program with multiple subprograms may solve a procedure overflow.
+Segmenting the program or dividing into a main program with multiple subprograms may solve a procedure overflow.
 Reducing the size of data items described in the Data Division may solve a data overflow condition.